 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.95% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, San Miguel doesn't have a public transportation system that people use for their commute.
+San Miguel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of San Miguel are slightly less educated than the national average of 21.84% for the average city or town: 16.37% of adults in San Miguel have a bachelor's degree or advanced degree
+In terms of college education, the citizens of San Miguel rank slightly lower than the national average.
+16.37% of adults 25 and older in San Miguel have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in San Miguel in 2022 was $29,156, which is lower middle income relative to California and the nation.
 This equates to an annual income of $116,624 for a family of four.
 However, San Miguel contains both very wealthy and poor people as well.